monstarnn/scrape-linkedin-profiles/README.md

 ```
 python scrape.py <linkerid-email> <linkedin-password>
 ```
+This script logins browser session to LinkedIn as user with specified user's email and password.
+If login succedeed it searches for LinkedIn users from `./data.csv` using LinkegIn's search form and scrapes user's info from their profiles.
+So existing information is complemented by the following fields:
+* `LinkedIn` - URL to LinkedIn's profile (empty if user has not been found)
+* `Image` - URL to user's avatar image (empty if absent)
+* `Positions` - "|"-separated user's last jobs positions (related with companies)
+* `Companies` - "|"-separated user's last jobs companies (related with positions)
+* `Links` - "|"-separated user's links (Twitter, sites, etc...)

+Scrapped info stores to `./data.linkedin.scraped.csv`

 You can interrupt execution at any time and run script again, it will continue scrapping from the last position.